ZimoJupiter/Templates-for-PolyU-PhD-thesis-and-confirmation-report/README.md

 # Templates-for-PolyU-PhD-thesis-and-confirmation-report

-These templates are for the PhD Confirmation Report and PhD Thesis at The Hong Kong Polytechnic University (PolyU).
+These templates are for the **[PhD Confirmation Report](https://www.overleaf.com/read/kqqygtwnydpc#46c89c)** and **[PhD Thesis](https://www.overleaf.com/read/gxsnjdqdppwk#c60eb4)** at The Hong Kong Polytechnic University (PolyU).
 Please replace all text with your actual research content and personal information, as PolyU does not have a music department.

-If the code contains any bugs or is against university regulations, please feel free to contact me at:
+If the code contains any bugs or is against university regulations, please feel free to contact me via:

 `w.zimo@outlook.com`